dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **TscSyncTimeout**: `0`
   * Attempts to fix the TSC on badly behaving platforms, mainly relevant for those running debug kernels as this quirks cannot fix S3 wakes.
 Instead VoodooTsc is the preferred option.
 * **UnblockFsConnect**: NO
   * Some firmware block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
-Mainly relevant for HP systems when no drives are listed
+Mainly relevant for HP systems when no drives are listed.

 **ReservedMemory**:

 Used for exempting certain memory regions from OSes to use, mainly relevant for Sandy Bridge iGPUs or systems with faulty memory.
-Use of this quirk is not covered in this guide
+Use of this quirk is not covered in this guide.

 ## Cleaning up

-And now you're ready to save and place it into your EFI under EFI/OC.
+Now you are ready to save and place it into your EFI under EFI/OC.

 For those having booting issues, please make sure to read the [Troubleshooting section](../troubleshooting/troubleshooting.md) first and if your questions are still unanswered we have plenty of resources at your disposal: